ryasrk/Real-Time-Face-Detection-and-Emotion-Recognition/README.md

 ## Model Files
 Ensure you have the required model files in the working directory:
 - `face.pt`: YOLO model for face detection.
 - `emotions.h5`: CNN model for emotion recognition.
+[Open in Google Colab](https://colab.research.google.com/github/ryasrk/Real-Time-Face-Detection-and-Emotion-Recognition/blob/main/emotion_FER2013_CNN.ipynb)

 ## How to Run
 Run the following command to start the real-time detection: